Eltham Well Hall rail crash: Robert Wilsdon

 The driver of the Excursion train was Robert Wilsdon, a Driver for British Rail's Southern Region based at Hither Green TMD since December 1961.

 He had been working on the railways since 1958 and was experienced to drive the British Rail Class 47 locomotive, which would occasionally come down from trains in other regions.

 Despite his experience and long time working on the railways, Wilsdon had been reprimanded five times throughout his career.

 Of these penalties, three were fairly minor isolated offences (unauthorised absence in October 1960, persistent lateness in February 1961 and a "relatively minor driving offence" in February 1963) but two were serious offences, one of which resulted in a temporary suspension.

-The first occurred on 7 November 1961, when Wilsdon had been charged £150 for being Drunk and disorderly, causing damage to a shop window and assaulting a Police constable whilst off-duty.
-Although Wilsdon paid the fine, British Rail were not notified of this occurrence until a colleague of Wilsdon's was similarly charged five days later.
+The first occurred on 7 November 1961, when Wilsdon had been charged £150 for being drunk and disorderly, causing damage to a shop window and assaulting a police constable whilst off-duty.
+Although Wilsdon paid the fine, British Rail was not notified of this occurrence until a colleague of Wilsdon's was similarly charged five days later.
 Both men were subsequently suspended shortly afterwards, against which Wilsdon immediately appealed, claiming that the event was an isolated incident.

 He stated that he was thoroughly ashamed and that he had been celebrating a promotion to the position of Passed Fireman with his colleague who greatly assisted him.
-He later claimed to a representative from the Associated Society of Locomotive Engineers and Firemen that he would not drink again.
-ASLEF sided with Wilsdon and General Secretary William Evans sided with Wilsdon.
+He later claimed to a representative from the Associated Society of Locomotive Engineers and Firemen (ASLEF) that he would not drink again.
+ASLEF and its General Secretary William Evans sided with Wilsdon.

 Both Wilsdon and his colleague were reinstated on 18 December 1961, with Wilsdon being promoted to driver less than a week later on 25 December with his transfer to Hither Green.
 His colleague was similarly promoted but resigned in early 1963 after a series of reprimands and suspensions.